What is Age-Related Macular Degeneration AMD?

 - Eat a healthy diet rich in fish (containing omega 3 and 6 fish oils).
 It is recommended that patients eat fish two to three times a week.

-- Eat coloured vegetables (especially greens and gold) and coloured fruit (contain Lutein).
-Leafy greens including spinach, beans, and peas.
-Gold coloured vegetables include capsicum and corn.
+- Eat coloured vegetables (especially greens and gold) and coloured fruit (contain lutein).
+Leafy greens including spinach, beans, and peas; gold coloured vegetables include capsicum and corn.
 Patients taking Warfarin should consult their local General Practitioner before starting these.

 - Limit your red meat, margarine and sugar intake.

-- Antioxidants, like tea, should be encouraged.
+- Antioxidants, like tea or blue berries, should be encouraged.

 - Vitamin supplements include Macu-vision, Lutein Vision, and fish oil.
 Patients, especially those taking Warfarin, should consult their local General Practitioner before starting these.